munificent/journal/_posts/2010-07-24-killing-primitive-loops-and-conditionals.md

 syntax looks for this, we'll go ahead and wrap it in [a method on Ether](http://journal.stuffwithstuff.com/2010/06/25/methods-on-the-ether-or-creating-your-own-control-structures-for-fun-and-profit/) to make it look a little more normal:

-    :::finch
+{% highlight finch %}
 Ether :: if: condition then: then else: else {
     condition ifTrue: then else: else
 }
+{% endhighlight %}

 All that does is bounce the call over as a message on the condition object, and we've got `if:then:else:` working without needing any hard-coded support